fab-jul/pymodsynth/tutorial.md

 ```python
 self.lfo = mz.SineSource(frequency=mz.Parameter(0.66, key='l', lo=0.1, hi=60, clip=True))
 ```
 Save the file and highlight the output window.
-Now (if the program did not crash) you should be able to press 'l' and change the lfo frequency in the optionally given lo-hi range.
+Now (if the program did not crash) you should be able to press 'l' and change the `lfo` frequency in the optionally given lo-hi range.

-We call this **hot reloading** and it turns out to be extremely useful during exploration.
+We call this **hot reloading**, and it turns out to be extremely useful during exploration.
 While there are limitations, you can hot reload in many situations.
 For example, try to add another source to `setup()` and don't forget to add it to `self.out` at the end (or directly add it like in the snippet below).
-If you save the file before it can parse successfully, the program should not crash, but cannot reload.
-Fix the code, and try again.
+If you save the file before it can parse successfully, the program should not crash, but cannot reload either.
+Fix the syntax, and try again.

 ```python
 self.out = self.dancing_triangle + self.low_hum * 0.5 + mz.SineSource(frequency=mz.Constant(880))
 ```
+Hot reloading saves time and gives you the flexibility to change a running track - a step towards the true experience of physical modular synthesis.

 # Motivation and Basic Idea

-## Signal Path
+## Signal Path and Buffer Constraints

 # Types